Gathering detailed insights and metrics for @fastify/swagger

 1await fastify.register(require('@fastify/swagger'), { 2 swagger: { ... }, 3 transformObject ({ swaggerObject }) => { 4 swaggerObject.info.title = 'Transformed'; 5 return swaggerObject; 6 } 7})

-Managing your $ref
+$ref

-mode, it will resolve all $ref
+mode, this plugin resolves all $ref

-By default, this option will resolve all $ref
+By default, this option resolves all $ref

-s renaming them to def-${counter}
+s, renaming them to def-${counter}

-naming thanks to the title
+naming using the title

 parameter.